-Our children are the best gift we are given, and naturally, out of unconditional love, we want to always gift our children the best things in life.
-With limited resources and the rising costs of raising children, we’ve shortlisted the top 5 gifts to give your child.
+For many parents, children are the best gift you are given, and naturally, out of unconditional love, parents often ask themselves, "What should we give our young ones to ensure their happiness and success?"
+With limited resources and the rising costs of raising children, we’ve shortlisted the top 5 gifts for your child.

-Education is an important aspect of Singaporean’s lives and spending on it is a must.
-In Singapore, children start attending school as young as 2 years old.
-Undeniably, providing the best education for your child is almost akin to providing him the best future and makes it to the top 5 things to spend on for your child.
+Education is an important aspect of every Singaporean’s life, and spending on it should be a priority.
+In Singapore, children start attending school as early as 2 years old.
+Undeniably, providing the best education for your child is almost akin to providing him with the best future and makes it to the top 5 things any parent can and should give to their child.

-The cost of education in Singapore is hefty.
-There are some ways to save cost without compromising on your child’s education.
+The cost of education in Singapore is hefty, but there are ways to save costs without compromising your child’s education.

-Most Singaporeans students are eligible for bursary such as Edusave Merit Bursary, Edusave Character Award, Edusave Good Progress Award.
-These bursaries are given to those who have good grades, characters and progress in school.
+- Most Singaporean students are eligible for bursaries such as Edusave Merit Bursary, Edusave Character Award, and Edusave Good Progress Award.
+These bursaries are given to those with good grades, character and progress in school.

-Find out if your children really need the extra help.
-If they failed to understand concepts taught in school, one option is to try out online tuition.
-Tutors often charge lesser as they do not have to make a trip to their tutees place.
-Tutees can also save on transport fees and learn at the comfort of their home without the need to travel to tuition centres or their tutor’s place.
+- Find out if your children really need the extra help.
+If they need help understanding concepts taught in school, one option is to try out online tuition.
+Tutors often charge lesser as they do not have to make a trip to their tutees' place.
+Tutees can also save on transport fees and learn in the comfort of their homes without the need to travel to tuition centres or their tutor’s place.

 2. Experiential gifts

-Question is, what gifts and rewards should we be showering our children with?
+Question is, what gifts and rewards should you be showering your children with?

-We have all received gifts in the form of toys or the latest gadgets.
-Looking beyond those material gifts, an alternative reward we can give to our children is in the form of experience such as doing volunteering work to cultivate compassion.
+Everyone has received gifts in the form of toys or the latest gadgets.
+Looking beyond those material gifts, an alternative reward you can give to your children is in the form of experience, such as doing volunteering work to cultivate compassion.
 In an article featured by The Straits Times, families spoke of their volunteering experience and how it has helped them find a sense of purpose in life.
-Volunteering as a family not only help children develops important values such as empathy and ability to care for others, but also allows your family to bond.
+Volunteering as a family not only helps young minds develop important values such as empathy and ability to care for others, but also allows your family to bond.

-As parents, we are often too focus on giving our children the best education and tend to overlook the importance of teaching them empathy through first-hand experience, so why not start now by introducing volunteerism to your children as a form of reward?
+As parents, you are often too focused on giving your children the best education and tend to overlook the importance of teaching them empathy through first-hand experience, so why not start now by introducing volunteerism as a form of reward?

 3. Enrichment Classes

-We all want our children to be well rounded – and more parents are starting to focus on developing our children’s right brain (the creative side) as it is a useful skill to have in life.
+A growing number of parents are valuing the development of their children’s right brain — the creative side — as an essential skill for a well-rounded upbringing.
 Signing your kids up for enrichment classes is one way to cultivate their creativity.
 However, too many classes may cost you a lot of money and their energy.
-For instance, piano lessons can cost around $170/month and a ballet lesson can cost between S$30-S$80/month at a CC, never mind a private dance school..
+For instance, piano lessons can cost around S$170/month and a ballet lesson can cost between S$30-S$80/month at a CC, never mind a private dance school.
 As these enrichment classes often cost a pretty penny, you must make the choice of what is best for your child.

 What is more important is for you to provide your children with a lot of opportunities in developing their creativity and curiosity in the early years.
 Most of the time, this does not need to involve expensive and structured enrichment classes.
 You do not need to fork out big bucks to give your child the best start in life.
 Perhaps you could set aside some time to plan for low-or no-cost activities such as a visit to the Botanic Gardens to learn about plants and nature.
 It is a way to encourage them to be more mindful and observant of their surroundings.
 In the process of learning about the environment, you can also stimulate their creativity by asking them to collect different types of dried leaves for art and craft.
 When children are relaxed, they learn the most.